XingfenD/file-digital-envelope/DEVELOP.md

      * @brief the head section structure of fde file
      * @details
      * file_type    - 0x00 ~ 0x02: a string of 3 characters - must be "FDE"
+     * origin_ext   - 0x03 ~ 0x13: a string of the extension of the original filename
-     * crypt_alg    - 0x03 ~ 0x03: high four bits refers the asymmetric encryption, low four bits refers the symmetric encryption
+     * crypt_alg    - 0x13 ~ 0x13: high four bits refers the asymmetric encryption, low four bits refers the symmetric encryption
-     * sym_key_len  - 0x04 ~ 0x05: bytes-num of the encrypted symmetric key
+     * sym_key_len  - 0x14 ~ 0x15: bytes-num of the encrypted symmetric key
      *
      * the structure of a fde file
      *